caddison/AeroCompanion/README.md

 **Survey Area**: Perform a comprehensive aerial survey, capturing images or video over a specified area.

-**Inspect Structure**: Use the drone to fly close to buildings or infrastructure for inspections, such as roofs or tall structures.

-**Scan Environment**: Utilize LiDAR and visual sensors to create a 3D model of the surrounding area for mapping or analysis.

 **Search and Locate**: Activate a search mode to find and track specific objects or people, useful for search and rescue operations.

 **Deliver Package**: Navigate to a specific location and release a payload (e.g., for delivery services or supply drops).